muesal/cyk-algorithm/README.md

 The program can then be started with
 >java CYK [arguments]

-It takes up to three input arguments:
+It takes up to four input arguments:

 1. Information on the set of test strings
 2. Which algorithm should be used; *naive* for the naive approach, *bu* for the bottom-up and *td* for the top-down algorithm, top-down is the default.
 3. The path to the text-file with the grammar, if none is passed then grammar.txt is used.
+4. The form of the grammar

 ### The test strings